SDG 12 - Strategic Initiatives

 Ethical Sourcing Policy

 - Sustainable Procurement: Ensures that the products and services we buy are as sustainable as possible, with the lowest environmental impact and most positive social results, while achieving best overall value.
+The university’s strategy guides staff in making responsible purchasing decisions that support climate action, ethical sourcing, and community well-being.

 - Sustainable Procurement Strategy: Prioritizes carbon reduction, waste reduction, local economic development, certified diverse suppliers, community investment, relations with Indigenous communities, responsible supply chain management, reduced risk of child labour, human trafficking, and labour exploitation.